norcino/TestingSupportPackages/Builder/Readme.md

 ## Builder static configuration using properties
 ### NumberOfNestedEntitiesInCollections
-__NumberOfNestedEntitiesInCollections__ is the default number of entities created for each enumeration populated when the hieratchy is set to a value greater than 1;
+_NumberOfNestedEntitiesInCollections_ is the default number of entities created for each enumeration populated when the hieratchy is set to a value greater than 1;

-### InitializeEmptyCollectionsInsteadOfNull
+### InitializeNullCollectionsInsteadOfEmpty
-__InitializeEmptyCollectionsInsteadOfNull__ force the creation of empty collections instead of null when the hierarchy is left by default to zero.
+_InitializeNullCollectionsInsteadOfEmpty_ force the creation of empty collections instead of null when the hierarchy is left by default to zero.

 ## Builder configuration
-It is possible to configure the builder so that the exclusions can be automatically set by default based on the built type and the desired __Operation__.
+It is possible to configure the builder so that the exclusions can be automatically set by default based on the built type and the desired _Operation_.

-An __Operation__ can be specified using ```Builder<T>.new().For(Operation.Persistence)```, the available operations are:
+An _Operation_ can be specified using ```Builder<T>.new().For(Operation.Persistence)```, the available operations are:
 - Default (Set by default when not specified)
 - Create
 - Update